Raised beds are a great way to grow food if you have poor garden soil nutrients or want a more accessible way to access your garden.

 So, the question of whether or not to add a bottom to your raised bed comes down to deciding if the pros outweigh the cons.

 In my opinion, I don’t think they do.
 In fact, the cons actually outweigh the pros.
+Unless, you’re using something like hardware cloth or another permeable material under your raised bed soil.

 No matter which you choose, these choices remove the negative impact of not allowing nutrients and worms to get through.
 While newspapers will prevent those things up front, it does break down pretty quickly so eventually, they will be able to penetrate that layer.